pazfe/product-docs/docs/quickstart/order-a-sim-package.md

+# Quickstart

+To begin developing your IoT solutions with emnify, you will need an emnify account.
+[Sign up](https://portal.emnify.com/sign/up) for free to a 60-day trial to use all functionalities.

-# Order a free evaluation SIM package
+## Order a free evaluation SIM package

 You can order your free Evaluation SIM package on the emnify Portal with which you can test all emnify services.
 Currently, the 3 physical SIM cards can be delivered to many destinations at no charge.